 You can also rename or delete an existing project.
 Use caution when deleting a project because you cannot undo this action.

 To access the model stored under a project, click on its name.
 As a result, the model landing page will open.
-From there, you can navigate to object catalog designer, explore object graph, or manage diagrams under the current project.
+From there, you can navigate to object catalog designer, explore object graph, manage diagrams, or analyze data under the current project.